Insality/druid/README.md

 -- to retranslate all lang_text components:
 druid.on_language_change()

--- Call this function on layout changing in the game, -- to reapply layouts druid.on_layout_change()

 -- Call this function inside window.set_listener
 -- to catch game focus lost/gained callbacks: druid.on_window_callback(event)